Selmer Reference 54 alto saxophone

 Pretty, isn't it?

-at the horn you start to see lighter patches around the key cup arms and the
+at the horn you start to see lighter patches around the key cup

-sloppy finish that's justified with a "We meant to do that!".
+of a sloppy finish that's justified with a "We meant to do

-on the bell but the engraving is cut over the lacquer...and
+engraved on the bell but the engraving is cut over the lacquer...and

 where there's bare brass there will be tarnish, and where there's